-Mumbai's flesh trade calls for greater attention as it takes to places out of reach.
-(Photo: PTI)
+Mumbai's flesh trade calls for attention as it goes underground

 Mumbai: Police crackdowns and higher rents are driving Mumbai's commercial sex industry out of traditional red-light areas and underground, with calls on Friday from social workers to boost efforts to ensure sex workers' lives are not put at risk.